danielrosehill/Corn-The-Sloth-Public/video-ideas/day-at-the-shuk.md

 Runtime 2-3 mins

+Idea is something like creating a ridiculous music video from composites based on keyframe animation.
+Each composite about a few seconds each.
+The motion keyframes would be in pairs of two or three.
+Three supports a medium animation frame

 ## Idea

 Cornelius the Sloth goes has a fun day (and night) at the shuk (Shuk Mahane Yehuda)  in Jerusalem.